Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDF.md

     ![MultipleBounces](../images/BRDF/ScatteringOrders.jpg)

 	Multiple orders of scattering on a diffuse surface with roughness $\alpha = 0.8$.
-	Lobes are scaled to roughly the same size each time, otherwise their volume collapses to 0 very rapidly.
+	Lobes are scaled to roughly the same size each time, otherwise their volume collapses to 0 very rapidly with each new bounce.

 	We see that the diffuse lobes can be pretty "squashed".
 We get even worse kinds of shapes when dealing with dielectric materials.